 The Definitive Guide to Your Lost Phone

 So you lost your phone.
 Hey, it’s cool.
 It happens.
-No need to panic over a lost phone.
+No need to panic.

 There is a right way to handle this and a wrong way.
 The latter involves sitting back, putting on an episode of True Detective, and waiting for your phone to find its way home like some sort of lost pet.